-The authorization will automatically expire one year from the due date (without regard to extensions) for filing your 2005 Form CT-1.
-If you or your designee wants to revoke this authorization, send a written statement of revocation to: Internal Revenue Service Center, Cincinnati, OH 45999.
+The authorization will automatically expire 1 year from the due date (without regard to extensions) for filing your 2007 Form CT-1.
+If you or your designee wants to revoke this authorization, send a written statement of revocation to: Department of the Treasury, Internal Revenue Service Center, Cincinnati, OH 45999.
 See Pub.
 947 for more information.